xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 algorithmization of counterfactuals invites thinking machines to benefit from this ability and participate in this (until now) uniquely human way of thinking about the world.

+In the world of AI, you do not really understand a topic until you can teach it to a mechanical robot.
+That is why you will find me emphasizing and reemphasizing notation, language, vocabulary, and grammar.

+For example, I obsess over whether we can express a certain claim in a given language and whether one claim follows from others.
+It is amazing how much one can learn from just following the grammar of scientific utterances.
+My emphasis on language also comes from a deep conviction that language shapes our thoughts.
+You cannot answer a question that you cannot ask, and you cannot ask a question that you have no words for.
+As a student of philosophy and computer science, my attraction to causal inference has largely been triggered by the excitement of seeing an orphaned scientific language making it from birth to maturity.

+- **Xie**: Can we develop a logic for counterfactual judgments?

+- **Xie**: About the relation between logic and causation.

+  If we think about inference rules in a logic system.

+  A judgment takes some data as arguments, and a group of inference rules for a judgment is a definition of the judgment as a relation (thinking about Prolog or inductive datatype in dependent type system).

+  The relations are about about cause and effect at all.

+  There is a Prolog book called "Clause and Effect", but not "Cause and Effect".

+  Relation has no direction, but when we use the idea of "bidirectional type checking" to turn a type checking judgment to a function that does type checking, we introduced a direction to the relation.

+## A BLUEPRINT OF REALITY

 # CHAPTER 1 The Ladder of Causation